 Laura Skadhauge Bloom is Legal Research and Advocacy Officer to CHRI's 8.7 programme on eradicating contemporary forms of slavery and human trafficking.
 Laura holds a JD from UCLA School of Law where she specialised in international and comparative law.
 Prior to joining the CHRI London Office Team, Laura served as a caseworker at the UK legal charity Reprieve where she advocated for the safe release and rehabilitation of individuals arbitrarily detained in as a result of abusive counter-terror policies.
 Laura can be reached at firstname.lastname@example.org.

 Rowen Siemens is a Project Coordinator at CHRI.
-Rowen has a Masters in Human Rights from the London School of Economics and Political Science, a BA in Philosophy from the University of British Columbia, and has acquired years of writing, research, and communications experience.
-She is currently the Communications Director at the BC Council for International Cooperation, the Volunteer Coordinator for the Climate Migrants and Refugees Project, and has sat on several committees that engage with issues related to politics and public policy.
-She formerly worked with organizations such as Minority Rights Group International, and has a keen interest in the intersection between the environment and human rights.
+Rowen has a Masters in Human Rights from the London School of Economics and Political Science and a BA in Philosophy from the University of British Columbia.
+She was previously the Communications Director at the BC Council for International Cooperation, a volunteer Coordinator for the Climate Migrants and Refugees Project, and has sat on several committees that engage with issues related to human rights and public policy.
+She formerly worked with organizations such as Minority Rights Group International, and was a research and advocacy intern for CHRI UK.
+You can reach her at email@example.com